For installed Collectors, a Sumo Logic Graphite Source receives data in the Graphite format sent over a TCP or UDP socket.

 To configure a Graphite Source:

-- Find the name of the Installed Collector to which you'd like to add a Source.
-Click Add and then choose Add Source from the pop-up menu.
+- Find the name of the Installed Collector to which you'd like to add a Source and click Add > Add Source.

 - Select Graphite for the Source type.